4Tr3Yu/historic-points/README.md

 ### Troubleshooting
 #### 08/08/2024
-So, fort promblem came when trying to connect react to consume Vercel's postgre store, it happens that it requires ``` proccess.env ``` to work.
+So, first promblem came when trying to connect react to consume Vercel's postgre store, it happens that it requires ``` proccess.env ``` to work.
 In your JavaScript code, you can access these environment variables using ```process.env.REACT_APP_*```.
 However, ```process.env``` is not available in the browser directly because it's a Node.js feature.

-Because of this I decided to move to a serverless function to connect to the database,
+Because of this I decided to move to a serverless function to connect to the database.